nickth3man/nba-live/README.md

 - **Add advanced stats** (e.g., RAPM, lineup data) in new tables.
 - **Build dashboards** (Streamlit, DuckDB + Vega) to visualize league trends.

-Feel free to open issues or PRs with new analyses!
-_Enjoy exploring 75 + years of NBA history._